BestTimesToVisit.com Logo

 money

-While credit cards are becoming more accepted, many smaller establishments, bakeries, and even some traditional restaurants still prefer cash.
-Always have some Euros on hand, especially for smaller purchases or when visiting markets.
-ATMs are widely available, but check with your bank about foreign transaction fees beforehand.
+While credit cards are becoming more accepted, many smaller establishments, traditional restaurants, and even some market stalls in Munich still prefer cash.
+Always have some Euros on hand, especially for casual meals or souvenirs, to avoid any awkward payment situations.

 packing